 This final sentence is where it’s at for me.
 These are the twin roots of my educational philosophy: I strongly believe we should seek to educate young people in ways that underscore our responsibility to deal more kindly with one another, and to preserve and cherish our fragile planet.
 In short – we should educate to be more steward, and less stupid.

-Now.
 I do not mean to suggest that the world’s education systems are directly to blame for the extremely unsatisfactory state of current affairs.
 Indeed, one might reasonably argue that education is on the side of the angels.
 However, perhaps herein lies the problem.
 Teachers often speak of education as having the power ‘to change lives’ – as in individual lives.
 But to what extent is education geared towards engineering a brighter collective future for our planet?
-One in which, we explicitly educate young people in the art of living together?
+One in which we explicitly educate young people in the art of how to live in a society that’s made of other people?
 Whenever I contemplate this, I find it difficult to escape the suspicion that if we had a different education system, the world might not be in quite such a mess.

 There are many problems with the examination system, and these have been well documented elsewhere.
-Personally, I take exception with their compulsory nature; but that’s for another time.
+Personally, I take exception with them being compulsory, meaning that we force some children to fail; but that’s for another time.
 For now, consider just one group of students, the ones we concern ourselves with the least: the winners.
 Those who succeed in our education system – those we see on the front pages on results day, leaping in the air clutching their transcripts – those who go on to study at our most esteemed Universities, and then on again to occupy the most powerful positions in our society.
 By definition, the people who assume positions of power and wealth in our society are there because they have performed better than ‘the competition’ in some way.
 Better at passing exams, better at hustling for money and power, better at climbing the greasy pole.
-These are the eloquent chancers of the bluffocracy, as the Spectator had it this week.
+These are the eloquent chances of the bluffocracy, as Ball and Greenway memorably put it.

-So when a politician describes their role to lobbyists as a ‘cab for hire‘… when the Prime Minister enthusiastically signs up to engage in another oil-soaked conflict, and declares it a humanitarian intervention… when bankers trash the economy with illegal and immoral financial practices, and then ramp up the scale of their already obscene bonuses rendered from gambling with other people’s money… and when head teachers and academy chain executives line their pockets with taxpayers’ money, at the expense of children’s education… well, we really ought not to feign surprise.
-Given the nature of our education system, with its emphasis on rewarding competition, rather than collaboration – it could never have been any other way.
+So when we see politicians and their aides squirrelling away copious amounts of public money to their friends in the ‘chumocracy‘… when Senators take to the airwaves to proudly announce “I want to make sure that we… don’t have a Green New Deal, we don’t get rid of gas and coal and oil, that we don’t have a Medicare For All plan”… when a politician describes their role to lobbyists as a ‘cab for hire‘… when a Prime Minister enthusiastically signs up to engage in another oil-soaked conflict and declares it a humanitarian intervention… when bankers trash the economy with illegal and immoral financial practices, and then ramp up the scale of their already obscene bonuses rendered from gambling with other people’s money… and when head teachers and academy chain executives line their pockets with taxpayers’ money, at the expense of children’s education… well, we really ought not to feign surprise.
+Given the nature of our education system, with its emphasis on rewarding competition, rather than collaboration… it could never have been any other way.

 * Carl Sagan’s Pale Blue Dot speech has spawned a thousand YouTube videos, lovingly edited by people who have been inspired by his words – return love letters, if you will.
-Here is a particularly good one, which was lovingly crafted over many hours by my good friend and a truly inspirational Science teacher, Paul Meredith.
+Here is a particularly good one, which was lovingly crafted over many hours by my good friend and colleague, Paul Meredith.